 Dario Amodei — Update on the Department of War

-- Legal contestation: Anthropic has received notice of a supply chain risk designation and plans to challenge it in court
+- Legal challenge: Anthropic has received notice of a supply chain risk designation and plans to challenge it in court

-- Limited scope: The designation applies narrowly only to the use of Claude “as a direct party” to Department of War contracts, not to all contracting customers
+- Limited scope: The designation applies narrowly only to the use of Claude “as a direct part” of Department of War contracts, not to all contracting customers

-- Legal framework: The relevant law (10 USC 3252) requires the Secretary to use “the least restrictive means necessary”
+- Legal framework: The relevant law (10 USC 3252) requires the Secretary to employ “the least restrictive means necessary”

-- Commitment: Provide models to the Department of War and the national security community at cost with engineering support
+- Commitment: Provide the models to the Department of War and the national security community at nominal cost with engineering support

-- Maintained positions: Opposition to fully autonomous weapons and to domestic mass surveillance
+- Positions maintained: Opposition to fully autonomous weapons and domestic mass surveillance

 🔗 Where things stand with the Department of War